MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/create-an-azure-service-principal.md

 az role assignment delete --assignee {appId} --role {rolename}
 ```

-The default role for a security principal is **Contributor**, but it may not be the best choice depending on the scope of your app's interactions with Azure services, given its broad permissions.
+The default role for a service principal is **Contributor**, but it may not be the best choice depending on the scope of your app's interactions with Azure services, given its broad permissions.
 The **Reader** role is more restrictive and can be a good choice for read-only apps.
 You can view details on role-specific permissions or create custom ones through the Azure portal.

 In this example, we add the **Reader** role to our prior example, and delete the **Contributor** one: